SmartFlowInc/FinOptixai/replit.md

 ## Recent Changes

 - **Landing Page as Default Route (January 2025):** Updated routing structure to make LandingPage the default route at `/` instead of Dashboard, providing better user onboarding experience
+- **Platform-Agnostic Branding (January 2025):** Removed all platform-specific references and branding to make FinOptix platform-independent, updated authentication to use generic OAuth 2.0/OpenID Connect terminology

 ## System Architecture